ItaiAxelrad/open-spec/docs/specifications/4_Site and Infrastructure/32_Exterior Improvements/329223 Sodding.md

    1. Seed
    1. Deliver seed in sealed standard containers, with seed tags stating scientific and variety name of all species, % germination, year of preparation for seeding, name of project and acreage to be seeded by this shipment and mixture of seed.
    1. Seed damaged in transit or storage will not be accepted.
-   1. Notify the NREL PM, NREL EHS, and/or Sustainable NREL of delivery schedule in advance so that material may be inspected upon arrival at the project site as required.
-Seed tags are to be given to the NREL PM, NREL EHS, and/or Sustainable NREL.
+   1. Notify the Owner PM, Owner EHS, and/or Sustainable Owner of delivery schedule in advance so that material may be inspected upon arrival at the project site as required.
+Seed tags are to be given to the Owner PM, Owner EHS, and/or Sustainable Owner.
    1. Immediately remove unacceptable material from job site.
    1. Native Seeded Sod
    1. Deliver on pallets properly loaded on vehicles and with root system protected from exposure to sun, wind, and heat in accordance with standard practice and labeled with botanical and common name of each grass species in accordance with Federal Seed Act.